maiertech/website/src/routes/posts/how-to-make-sveltekit-hmr-work-with-gitpod/index.md

 The workspace ID `maiertech-maiertech-ti2zaqimh33` consists of my GitHub username `maiertech`, an ID derived from the repository name `maier.tech` and a UUID.
-With above `.gitpod.yml` configuration, the SvelteKit development server of this workspace can be reached at
+With the above `.gitpod.yml` configuration, the SvelteKit development server of this workspace can be reached at

 ```bash
 https://3000-maiertech-maiertech-ti2zaqimh33.ws-us34.gitpod.io/